EduardoZepeda/go-web-crawler/README.md

  ```bash
 go run main.go
  ```

+ You can also execute the previously generated binary file

+ ### Getting the results

+ A list of all vulnerable sites will be printed at the end of the code execution.
+If nothing was found, no output will be shown.

  ## Acceptance criteria

- The crawler consider a successful response as one with a code status between 200 and 300 and ignores any redirection.
-I'm aware this could lead to some false positives.
+ The crawler consider a successful response any response with a code status between 200 and 300.
+The crawler ignores any redirection.

+ Note: I'm aware this could lead to some false positives.
 Please modify the code according to your own needs.

  ## Flag options

  The following options can be used to customize the crawler behaviour.

  - logLevel: The log Level.
-Valud values: from 1 to 6
+Valid values: from 1 to 6, ascending verbosity
  - concurrent: Max number of concurrent requests.
 Default to 10
  - reqTimeout: Timeout (in seconds) before http request is aborted.
 Default to 5
  - connTimeout: Timeout (in seconds) before opening a new http connection.
 Default to 10
  - sleep: Timeout (in seconds) to sleep after the max number of concurrent connections has been reached.
 Default to 0
  - file: Route of the file containing the urls to crawl, separated by newlines.
-Default to urls.txt at root of the project.
+Default to *urls.txt* at root of the project.
- - showResults: Show a summary of the urls with possible exposed .git or .env uris.
+ - showResults: Show a summary of the urls with possible exposed .git or .env uris at the end of the execution process.

  ## Quick start with Docker

  To run this project using docker just follow the usual procedure.
-Make sure the urls file is at the root of the project.
+Make sure the urls file exists at the root of the project.

  ```bash
  docker build . -t <name>
  ```

  After that you can run the crawler.
-You can pass any number of flags and its corresponding values.
+You're free to pass any number of flags and its corresponding values.

  ```bash
  docker run --rm <name> [<flag>=<value>...]